 Here’s how you can quickly upgrade or change the iCloud storage plan directly from iOS:

 How to Upgrade to a Larger iCloud Storage Capacity Plan

-Changing the iCloud storage capacity from iOS is easily done through Settings:
+Changing the iCloud storage capacity from newer versions of iOS and iPadOS is easily done through Settings:

 That’s all there is to it, the change takes effect immediately.
 If you decide you don’t want the different storage plan, you can change or cancel it at any time by going back to the Settings and just selecting a new plan, or going back to the 5GB plan.
 Keep in mind that reducing an iCloud plan from, say, 200GB to 5GB, will result in a loss of the iCloud backups which make up the difference in size.

 If you just upgraded and then enabled iCloud backups for the first time, you’ll want to be sure to start an iCloud backup manually to get your first backup complete.
 You can do that in the same iCloud settings panel by choosing “Back Up Now”, just be sure to be on a wi-fi network when doing so.